danielj0nes/BreakBuddy/README.md

 * The assets are stored in `character_resources/{male|female}.zip` (decompressed size 83.9mb)
 * If you need to rebuild the assets, please use the `get_assets` function, though note that a strong connection is required

-## Electron app - Character Customisation
+## Electron app - Development guide
-Clone the project and run the command "npm start" from the root directory to start and test the customisation tool.
+First clone the project and unzip both the `male.zip` and `female.zip` files.
+Now run `npm install` to obtain `node_modules`.
+Finally, run `npm start` to build the project.
+If you make changes, simply write `rs` in the console to recompile the changes.